jyothika-kolaparthi/Loan-Approval-Prediction/README.md

 ## ✅ Model Accuracy

-The trained model achieves an accuracy of approximately **80.49%**, which indicates reliable performance on the loan approval task.
+The trained model achieves an accuracy of approximately **93.9%**, which indicates reliable performance on the loan approval task.

 ## 🧪 Sample Output

-'Y' = Approved
+'Y' = Approved,
-'N' = Not Approved
+'N' = Not Approved,
 Download the Dataset mentioned file and run the code.